Here Comes the Judge (Pigmeat Markham song)

-"Here Comes the Judge" is a song and single by American soul and comedy singer Pigmeat Markham first released in 1968 on the Chess label.
-The record entered the UK charts in July 1968, spending eight weeks on the charts and reaching 19 as its highest position.
+"Here Comes the Judge" is a song by American soul and comedy singer Pigmeat Markham, first released as a single in 1968 on the Chess label.
+The record entered the UK singles chart in July 1968, spending eight weeks on the chart and reaching number 19 as its highest position.
 The song originated with his signature comedy routine "heyeah (here) come da judge", which featured Markham as a courtroom judge dealing with various legal cases and made a mockery of formal courtroom etiquette.
-Due to its rhythmic use of boastful rhyming dialogue over a funky drum beat, it is considered a precursor to hip hop music.
+Due to its rhythmic use of boastful rhyming dialogue over a funky drum beat, it is considered a precursor to hip-hop.

 The song contained background vocals from soul singer Minnie Riperton, who was credited as Andrea Davis when she was recording for Chess Records, the label that released "Here Comes the Judge".
 It also featured future Earth, Wind & Fire founder Maurice White, then a staff drummer at Chess Records, on drums providing the signature drum beat to the song.